WebhooksVerifying Signatures

 signature = request.headers.get('X-Warpweb-Signature', '')

-abort(401, 'missing signature')
+abort(401, 'missing signature or timestamp')

 raw_body = request.get_data() # raw bytes, do not use request.json

-expected = hmac.new(WEBHOOK_SECRET, raw_body, hashlib.sha256).hexdigest()
+expected = hmac.new(WEBHOOK_SECRET, signing_string, hashlib.sha256).hexdigest()

 provided = signature[len('sha256='):]